signaldatascience/R-curriculum/interview-prep/technical-questions/interview-qs.md

 * What feature would you add to Facebook?
 Describe how you would pitch it to executives and measure its success.

 	(*Source:* Facebook)

+* Given data on TV viewership, how would you optimize the allocation of ads on a TV channel?
+What external events might influence your predictive algorithm?

+	(*Source:* Rovi)

 Financial services
 ------------------